Wholesale inventory management: take charge of your stock

 Real-time master planning

-Based on a live inventory overview, the software you decide to adopt should allow you to prioritize different orders based on raw material availability, ensuring changes cascade through the affected orders automatically.
+Based on a live inventory overview, the software you decide to adopt should allow you to prioritize and plan different orders based on raw material availability, ensuring changes cascade through the affected orders automatically.

-With live inventory management, omnichannel order management, and native integrations with e-commerce platforms, Katana’s manufacturing ERP software helps you manage all of your inventory with ease.
-Thousands of manufacturers use Katana to optimize business operations and keep track of costs, inventory, sales, and order fulfillment — get a free 14-day trial here.
+With live inventory management, omnichannel order management, and native integrations with e-commerce platforms, Katana’s cloud inventory software helps you manage all of your inventory with ease.
+Thousands of manufacturers use Katana to optimize business operations and keep track of costs, inventory, sales, and order fulfillment — request a demo here.

 Tejas Shah